elastisys/security-review/cloud-information-security-review-checklist.md

 #### Access control

 1. How is access managed to your testing/QA environment?
-(Role based, per user etc)
+(Role based, per user, read-only, read-write, etc.)

 #### Test data